Pedestal Systems expand its footprint in both interior and exterior paver projects.

 - Let’s say you add on a firepit area somewhere, about 100 sq. ft. and you get a new lot of stone in from the same quarry, that’s lighter or darker than the old lot.
 With a pedestal system, you can blend the old pieces with the new.
 So, you would take the bulk of the new lot, and pull up the equivalent amount in the old deck, mixing the two.
 For instance, if you have 25 pieces for the new lot, you would take 20 of those new pieces and randomly pull up 20 pieces from your existing (old) deck.
 Take those 20 old pieces and put them aside.
 Put the new pieces, randomly, into those spots where you pulled those pieces out to blend in a little bit.
 Then you take the old pieces and mix them with the 5 new pieces in the new area and now your stone will match throughout.

 - Also, you can do a quick and easy install by having a concrete slab poured for a new installation and just use the pedestals.
-It doesn’t matter if your concrete slab cracks underneath down the road, which almost all concrete slabs do, your pedestals will keep it at the same level.
+It doesn’t matter if your new concrete slab develops small cracks after a few years (which almost all concrete slabs eventually do), your pedestals will keep it at the same level plane.